 The health of your furry family members is a top priority.
-And no matter the season, pesky pests, like fleas and ticks have a way of intruding into homes and hindering your pet’s well-being.
+And no matter the season, pesky pests like fleas and ticks have a way of intruding in your homes and hindering your pet’s well-being.
 Naturally, no pet owner wants the stress of a flea infestation.
-Because of this, we created this pet owner guide on how to get rid of fleas.
+Because of this, we created a pet owner guide on how to get rid of fleas.
 We sat down with Trupanion veterinarian Dr. Sarah Nold to learn more about how pets get fleas and tips for flea prevention for your furry friends.

 How do pets get fleas?